leleliu008/uppm/README.md

 - **UPPM_HOME**

-    If this environment variable is not set, `$HOME/.uppm` will be used as the default value.
+    If this environment variable is not set or set a empty string, `$HOME/.uppm` will be used as the default value.

     ```bash
     export UPPM_HOME=$HOME/uppm-home